Waskarik/Space-invaders-bt/Readme.md

 # Random Invaders

-A browser game inspired by Space Invaders, built with JavaScript and Phaser 3.
+A browser Space Invaders clone, built with JavaScript and Phaser 3.

 # Controls